Category filter

 In Hexnode UEM, Sites represent the physical office locations of your organization.
 Admins can create sites to group devices and distribute enterprise apps based on where the devices are located.
 This geographical segregation of devices makes it easier to manage distribution tasks.
 While sites typically correspond to distinct office locations, you can also create multiple sites within the same physical office for better device organization and administrative control.

-This guide explains how to create sites and set up the Distributed Apps and Files Server (DAFS) in Hexnode.
+This guide explains how to create sites and set up the Distributed Apps and Files Servers (DAFS) in Hexnode.
 A DAFS acts as a local distribution server that stores and delivers enterprise apps, and updates to devices within a site.
 This setup helps reduce internet bandwidth usage and speeds up content delivery by allowing devices to retrieve data over the local network instead of downloading it individually from Hexnode’s central server.

 Once a site is created, it can be associated with a DAFS.
 When linked, all devices assigned to that site will use the associated DAFS to receive enterprise apps and their updates.
 This setup is especially useful for large deployments across multiple office locations where reliable and efficient content delivery is a priority.